yalamanchilivahini5/vsdtclpowertool/README.md

 You must have tcl compiler like Active TCL or u can run code in any online TCL compiler.
 Steps to run TCL code:
 1. save the code in TCL format with .tcl extension
 2. Open the command promt and change current directory to the directory where files are there.
 For example  `cd D:\TCL Documents`
- > `tclsh powercaladder.tcl`
+3. To run  `tclsh powercaladder.tcl`
 4. Power values are displayed on command promt window.